All Episodes

 It starts out addressing the Giuliani allegation that Obama doesn't love America.

-And As I have, by the way.
+And Krikorian makes the point, as I have, by the way.

-You know, people, I've I have made the point on this program that Obama doesn't like America as founded.
+You know, people, I have made the point on this program that Obama doesn't like America as founded.

 There's always going to be an America.

-I have I have never believed, nor have I ever told you that I think they're going to wipe America off the map and start over.
+I have never believed, nor have I ever told you that I think they're going to wipe America off the map and start over.

 There's always going to be an America.